slack-ruby/slack-ruby-bot/README.md

 * [slack-aws](https://github.com/dblock/slack-aws): Slack integration with Amazon Web Services.
 * [slack-deploy-bot](https://github.com/accessd/slack-deploy-bot): A Slack bot that helps you to deploy your apps.
 * [slack-gamebot](https://github.com/dblock/slack-gamebot): A game bot service for ping pong, chess, etc, hosted at [playplay.io](http://playplay.io).
+* [slack-victorbot](https://github.com/uShip/victorbot): A Slack bot to talk to the Victorops service.

 ### Commands and Operators